1995 Tampa Bay Buccaneers season

 The 1995 Tampa Bay Buccaneers season was the franchise's 20th season in the National Football League (NFL).

 The season began with the team trying to improve on a 6–10 season in 1994, a season in which the team won 4 straight games at the end of the year, and four of their final five.
-It was Sam Wyche’s final season as the team's head coach.
+They did so by one game, finishing 7-9 and recording their most wins since going 9-7 in 1981; it was also the first time that they had not lost ten or more games in a full season since then.
+However, the improvement was not enough for Sam Wyche, the team's head coach, to keep his job; he was fired at the end of the year after four seasons.

-Prior to the season Malcolm Glazer took over ownership of the team, then the Bucs drafted defensive lineman Warren Sapp and linebacker Derrick Brooks, both of whom are recognized as two of the team's greatest ever players.
-The Buccaneers' first-ever draft pick, Lee Roy Selmon, was inducted into the Pro Football Hall of Fame.
+This was the first season that the Buccaneers were under the ownership of the Glazer family; Malcolm Glazer purchased the team in January from the estate of Hugh Culverhouse, the team's founder.